 A radio signal from the US atomic clock in Ft.
 Collins, Colorado is received by the atomic watch which automatically sets the time and date adjusting when Daylight Savings starts and ends.
 Not only does this watch tell you the time, it also will announce the date, day, month and year.

 The atomic signal is not able to reach Alaska, Hawaii or Canada.
-Solar charging can be automatic when you are outside in the sunlight or you can use the USB Solar LED charging lamp.Atomic Solar Talking Watch with Big Bold Numbers
+Solar charging can be automatic when you are outside in the sunlight or you can use the USB Solar LED charging lamp.ATOMIC!
+Talking Watch - Sets Itself FIVE SENSES Unisex Talking Watch

 A large face with big numbers make this men's talking watch easy to see and hear.